Updated on October 31, 2024

 What is Epi-LASIK Surgery?

-Epithelial laser in-situ keratomileusis, commonly known as Epi-LASIK, is a new refractive surgery that combines the benefits of conventional LASIK (laser in-situ keratomileusis) and LASEK (laser epithelial keratomileusis).1
+Epithelial laser in-situ keratomileusis, commonly known as Epi-LASIK, is a type of refractive surgery.
+It combines the benefits of conventional LASIK (laser in-situ keratomileusis) and LASEK (laser epithelial keratomileusis).

 It’s more similar to LASEK because the treatment involves the epithelium flap rather than a thicker corneal flap.
 The flap is the portion of the cornea that is cut and pulled back to allow for laser treatment.